 I have enough tablets to set up my own pharmacy.
-Doctors seems to be handing them out like penny sweets (not that hey exist anymore unfortunately).
+Doctors seem to be handing them out like penny sweets (not that they exist anymore, unfortunately).
 To be honest, the tablets probably do as much good as a fizzy cola bottle.

 Since being diagnosed with Fibromyalgia, I have been on two different tablets; Pregabalin and Gabapentin.
 Both, tablets are presumably used to treat nerve pain as they contain Neuropathic pain agents.
 The first tablets I was put on from the beginning were as much help as a chocolate teapot.
 The idea is there but, practicality isn’t.

-Due to this I was changed onto Gabapentin.
+Due to this, I was changed onto Gabapentin.
 These tablets came with a list of side effects as long as an English Winter and seemed to overcome the supposed benefits.
-From day one I suffered with hallucinations, hot sweats as if I was going through very early menopause and terrifying nightmares to only name a few.
+From day one I suffered from hallucinations, hot sweats as if I was going through very early menopause and terrifying nightmares to only name a few.

 I have unsurprisingly found no relief since taking these tablets.
 Although the side effects have thankfully begun to subside, there has been no decrease in the pain I have been in.
 I would love to tell you all that popping numerous tablets with names I had never heard of has miraculously made daily living more manageable but, I would be lying and it just isn’t the case.